rlashley/ServerFileTrans/README.md

 # serverFileTrans
-A small API running on my web server to send stored JSON data from my web page feedback form to my phone
+A small tool running on my web server to send stored JSON data from my web page feedback form to any connected device.